Muirfield: The Honourable Company of Edinburgh Golfers

 The Honourable Company of Edinburgh Golfers, now based at Muirfield, holds the claim of being the oldest verifiable organised golf club in the world, although the game of golf is several centuries older.
 The club's records date continuously back to 1744, when it produced thirteen "Rules of Golf" for its first competition which was played at Leith Links for the "Silver Club".
 This trophy had been requested by the HCEG from the City of Edinburgh Council, which agreed.
 The first competition was won by John Rattray, who signed the rules and became the first club captain.
-The club played on the five holes at Leith Links for nearly a century, but overcrowding forced a move in 1836 to Musselburgh Old Course's 9-hole Old Course which, like many prestigious Scottish courses including St Andrews, is a public course, and this course also eventually became too crowded for the liking of the HCEG's members.
+The club played on the five holes at Leith Links for nearly a century, but overcrowding forced a move in 1836 to Musselburgh Links's 9-hole Old Course which, like many prestigious Scottish courses including St Andrews, is a public course, and this course also eventually became too crowded for the liking of the HCEG's members.

 In 1795 the Club applied to the Edinburgh Council for a Charter.
 This was granted on 26 March 1800 together with a Seal of Cause under the new title of 'The Honourable Company of Edinburgh Golfers'.

 In 1891, the club built a new private 18-hole course at Muirfield, taking the Open Championship with them.
-This situation caused some ill feeling at Musselburgh, which lost the right to hold the Open from that point forward.
+This situation caused some ill feeling at Musselburgh, which lost the right to hold the Open.
 Old Tom Morris designed the new course, which met with wide approval from the start; it has been modified and updated several times since, in significant ways up to the late 1920s, after which it has remained stable.
 The first Open held on the new course in 1892 was the first tournament anywhere contested over four rounds, or 72 holes.

 Membership policy

 Until 2017, women were barred from holding membership of the Company, though were permitted to play the course as guests or visitors.
 The exclusion of women from membership was controversial.
-After a May 2016 vote on the policy reached a majority, but not the two-thirds supermajority required for change, the R&A removed Muirfield from the rotation of Open venues.
+After a May 2016 vote on the policy reached a majority, but not the two-thirds supermajority required for change, The R&A removed Muirfield from the rotation of Open venues.
 Speaking shortly after the announcement, secretary Stuart McEwen said the outcome was 'a blow to the club, the local community and Scotland'.

 The public backlash led Muirfield to re-ballot on the issue.
-In March 2017 the club voted to admit women as members for the first time in its history.
+In March 2017 the club voted to admit women as members.
 In August 2022 Muirfield hosted the Women's British Open for the first time.